intel/nauta/docs/user-guide/actions/predict.md

 ### Returns

-Description of a problem - if any occurs.
+Description of a problem, if any occurs.
 Otherwise information that training job/jobs was/were cancelled sucessfully.

 ## launch Subcommand